 The author acknowledges his use of the Town Play research material and the permission granted by Sewerby Hall to record paintings and photographs.

-This article is dedicated to the memory of Kit Brown and his son Fred, to commemorate the fifth anniversary of the Town Play and to honour those men who still venture into tempestuous seas to rescue others.
+This article is dedicated to the memory of Kit Brown and his son Fred, to commemorate the Town Play and to honour those men who still venture into tempestuous seas to rescue others.